 - APPENDIX 2 - GLOSSARY

-Merlin Entertainments plc ("Merlin") is a British-based entertainment company, with a registered office at Link House, 25 West Street, Poole, Dorset, BH15 1LD, which operates over 100 attractions, and over 20 hotels and holiday villages in 25 countries.
+Merlin Entertainments Limited ("Merlin") is a British-based entertainment company, with a registered office at Link House, 25 West Street, Poole, Dorset, BH15 1LD, which operates over 100 attractions, and over 20 hotels and holiday villages in 25 countries.
 Our business is about creating unique, memorable and rewarding visitor experiences.
 A list of our attractions and a note of the companies that make up the Merlin group which help to achieve this is available at ("Merlin Group").

-The entity in the Merlin Group which was originally responsible for collecting information about you will be the Data Controller.
+The entity in the Merlin Entertainments Limited which was originally responsible for collecting information about you will be the Data Controller.
 Other entities in the Merlin Group may also be Data Controllers where they control the use or processing of such data.
 There will be a single point of contact for all Merlin Group Data Controllers who can be contacted using the details set in section 11 below.

 In relation to potential customers, historic customers and current customers and attraction visitors ("consumers"), we collect the following data: